tweag/kernmantle/README.md

 some core binary effect. `Rope` implements both the `Arrow` typeclass stack (with the exception of `ArrowApply`, as we said) and the `Profunctor` stack, but you don't have to use either one or the other to use Kernmantle.
-Effects can be represented as pure `GADTs` and you can manipulate them without resorting to any other abstraction.
+Effects can be represented as pure (G)ADTs and you can manipulate them without resorting to any other abstraction.